 The smoke control system should be maintained by a competent person who is familiar with the fire engineering performance specifications of that specific system.
-This is particularly important when the system is a requirement.

-Where these systems are installed in addition to a sprinkler system then the design and installation of each system should not act detrimentally on one another.
+Where these systems are installed in addition to a sprinkler system, the design and installation of each system should not act detrimentally on one another.
 A competent person should be employed to confirm this.

-Dry and wet rising fire mains
+Dry and wet fire mains

-The rising fire main (see Figure 21) is an important facility for the Fire and Rescue Service in taller buildings.
+The rising fire main (see Figure 27) is an important facility for the Fire and Rescue Service in taller buildings.
 It consists of an inlet box where firefighters can connect their hoses, a pipe running up or through the building, outlet valves on each floor level and an air vent at the top.

-It is important that fire mains are kept in good working order.
-Issues to be considered can include the following:
+It is important that fire mains remain in good working order.
+Issues you should consider include the following:

-The physical approach to the inlet box should be such that a fire engine can park within 18m with the inlet box in view.
+- The physical approach to the inlet box should be such that a fire engine can park within 18m with the inlet box in view. - Prohibit car parking in front of the inlet box.

-- Prohibit car parking in front of the inlet hox - Secure the inlet box in such a way that firefighters can open the door without too much difficulty. - It is advisable to lock the landing valves in the closed position, usually with a leather strap and padlock.
+- Secure the inlet box in such a way that firefighters can open the door without too much difficulty. - It is advisable to lock the landing valves in the closed position, usually with a leather strap and padlock.